 You can also lower your energy bill by reducing the amount of energy you use at home.
 As a renter you’ll have certain limitations because you won’t be able to make many changes to the physical property but there are a range of things you can do to lower your overall costs like using energy efficient light bulbs, taking shorter showers etc. For more ideas check out these 20 free energy saving tips for your home that won’t need your landlord’s permission.

 Finding the cheapest plan for your rented home is now easier than ever.
 All you need to is use Mozo’s free energy comparison tool, and you’ll instantly get a list of some of the providers that are available in your area.

 Yes, once you’ve signed your rental agreement and you know your move in date signing up for energy plans is an easy process as most energy providers let you sign up online.
-Generally, you’ll just need to provide contact details like your name, phone number, email and the address of your new rental accommodation as well as a valid personal identification document such as your driver’s license, Medicare card or passport.
+Generally, you’ll just need to provide contact details like your name, phone number, email and the address of your new property as well as a valid personal identification document such as your driver’s license, Medicare card or passport.

 If you’re switching retailers, the new energy provider will inform your existing provider and make sure the transition takes place smoothly.
 You can read more detailed information in our guide to switching energy providers.